 Dress Shirt Sizes

-When you are purchasing a dress shirt off-the-rack, you have limited size choices.
+When you are purchasing an off-the-rack shirt, you have limited size choices.
 That’s because the clothing industry cannot account for every body shape.

 It would not be a realistic business model, and it would lead to a lot of waste.
 But it can work as best it can with generalizations.
 Instead, they take an average run of measurements, which result in shirts more or less fit.